Cortex autoscales your web services on a per-API basis based on your configuration.

 For example, setting

-threads_per_worker (the default) causes the cluster to adjust the number of replicas so that on average, requests are immediately processed without waiting in a queue, and workers/threads are never idle.
+threads_per_process (the default) causes the cluster to adjust the number of replicas so that on average, requests are immediately processed without waiting in a queue, and processes/threads are never idle.

 max_replica_concurrency (default: 1024): This is the maximum number of in-flight requests per replica before requests are rejected with HTTP error code 503.